 Answer: You are correct.
 You won’t be able to make a car insurance claim since the repair will cost less than your deductible.

 Damage caused to your vehicle by natural weather occurrences, such as a dust devil, is indeed covered by comprehensive insurance coverage.
 Your carport brought down by the whirlwind may have caused the actual damage to your vehicle, but homeowners’ policies normally exclude coverage for motorized vehicles.
 It won’t hurt to ask your homeowners agent about it, though.

 A homeowner’s policy typically can be used to make a claim for an automobile only if it isn’t your vehicle that was damaged and you were negligent in some way.
 For instance, if you had a tree that was diseased and were aware of the issue and did nothing, then your neighbor may be able to make a claim against your homeowners insurance policy if the tree falls and damages their vehicle.

-Luckily, it sounds as if your car wasn’t too badly damaged from this whirlwind.
+Luckily, it sounds as if your car wasn’t too badly damaged by this whirlwind.
 But repairs for a few scratches can add up quickly, as you found out.

 If you decide not to fix the damage, be aware that the cost to repair it would be deducted if later your car were damaged in the same area or totaled out.

 Remember, car insurance is for the big things, not the little ones.
-Your car insurance deductible draws a line between what you can afford on your own and what requires insurance to protect.
-Otherwise your auto insurance premium would be even higher.
+Your car insurance deductible draws a line between what you can afford and what requires insurance to protect.
+Otherwise, your auto insurance premium would be even higher.